awsdocs/amazon-glacier-developer-guide/doc_source/api-GetVaultAccessPolicy.md

 ## Description<a name="api-GetVaultAccessPolicy-description"></a>

 This operation retrieves the `access-policy` subresource set on the vault—for more information on setting this subresource, see [Set Vault Access Policy \(PUT access\-policy\)](api-SetVaultAccessPolicy.md)\.
 If there is no access policy set on the vault, the operation returns a `404 Not found` error\.
-For more information about vault access policies, see [Amazon S3 Glacier Access Control with Vault Access Policies](vault-access-policy.md)\.
+For more information about vault access policies, see [Vault Access Policies](vault-access-policy.md)\.

 ## Requests<a name="api-GetVaultAccessPolicy-requests"></a>